mistval/SectionedRecyclerViewAdapter/README.md

 # SectionedRecyclerViewAdapter

-This is an abstract recycler view adapter that helps you create sectioned table views on Xamarin.iOS.
+This is an abstract recycler view adapter that helps you create sectioned table views on Xamarin.Android.

 ![Image](img1.png)